Code-Institute-Submissions/Code-Institute-Milestone-3-Data-Centric-Dev-Python-Flask/README.md

    * Paginaition in case when there are more then 5 cookcards

 * add/edit page
-   * Contain image upload
+   * Contain image uploading
-   * Change name of recipe or cuisine
+   * Changing name of recipe or cuisine
    * Modifying recipe section by using rich editor

 ## Technologies Used